 "Hypothalamic obesity" is well described, where damage to the hypothalamus destroys its ability to respond to leptin, and the brain remains in a constant starvation state.
 These patients improve when treated with octreotide, an insulin suppressive agent.
 This got researchers to look at the action of insulin at the leptin receptor site.

 As expected, insulin was found to block the leptin receptor site, in both animal and human studies.
 Hence, in a hyperinsulin state, the hypothalamus becomes leptin resistant, and is not able to respond to even high levels of leptin.
 It was recently also discovered that triglycerides block leptin from crossing the blood-brain barrier.
 This happens normally to a smaller degree during puberty and pregnancy, because the body needs to store extra energy at these times.
-However, something else has induced the hyperinsulin state in a huge percentage of the world's population in the last few decades.
+However, something else has induced the hyperinsulin state in a large percentage of the world's population in the last few decades.

 It is now known that excess fructose intake causes elevated triglycerides that block leptin from crossing the blood-brain barrier.
 Fructose is metabolized by the liver to free fatty acids and triglycerides.
-Thus, we now know a direct effect of fructose that causes leptin resistance.
+Thus, we now know the direct effect of fructose that causes leptin resistance.

-What is the Cause of this Leptin Resistance and Insulin Excess?
+Is Fructose the Cause of this Leptin Resistance and Insulin Excess?

 Fructose does not suppress ghrelin (the hunger hormone), so kids keep eating and drinking more of it without satiety.
 It is absorbed in the intestine without insulin regulation and is converted to fructose-1-phosphate in the liver.
 This floods the glycolytic pathway producing excess acetyl-CoA that cannot be handled by the Kreb Cycle, and results in build-up of free fatty acids, VLDL lipoproteins and triglycerides which enter the bloodstream.
-In addition to adverse effects on the endothelium by all three substances, free fatty acids promote insulin resistance, and insulin excess.
+In addition to adverse effects on the endothelium by all three substances, free fatty acids promote insulin resistance, and hence insulin excess.
 The triglycerides block leptin from crossing the blood-brain barrier.
-This starts the vicious cycle of leptin resistance, increased parasympathetic function and further secretion of excess insulin.
+This starts the vicious cycle of leptin resistance, increased parasympathetic function and further dysfunctional secretion of insulin.

 Are There Other Causes of Hyperinsulinemia?

 Yes, it appears that high fat diet and low fiber diet are also involved.
 There is also a question about sugar substitutes being able to stimulate insulin secretion.
 This appears to be the case in rats, but further study is needed for humans.
 This could be mediated by a rising sweetness threshold as perceived by feedback to the hypothalamus from tastebuds.
 In the past, low-fat low-sugar diets have been occasionally successful.
 Now it appears that fructose is the major target, with high-fiber and low-fat diet as the secondary goal.
-At some point we may also need to eliminate the artificial sweeteners as well.
+At some point we may also need to reduce or eliminate the artificial sweeteners as well.

 Increased physical activity also lowers insulin levels by increasing insulin sensitivity, so a lifestyle that incorporates daily activity is a definite advantage, but cannot be effective without eliminating the fructose.